 Still reading!?
 You are dedicated.

-As I said above, my best advice for choosing an instrument is to first check the quality of materials and construction, then follow your sense of allure and delight as regards looks, sound, feel, and all the intangibles.
+Summarizing what I’ve said elsewhere, my best advice for choosing an instrument is to check the quality of materials and construction, then follow your sense of allure and delight as regards looks, sound, feel, and all the intangibles.

 Suppose this leads you to a deeply compelling instrument that costs, say, $4,700–a serious purchase.
 To help navigate this I’ll discuss market comparisons below, but while important they end up being secondary in my experience.
 What matters most seems to be the joy, grace, connection, and even healing that an object or activity engenders.